Audio interactivity

 AudioReaction03 AudioReaction03

 Once your audio device is selected in Smode, you can press Apply Changes in the preferences.
-After that, you should see your audio device in the Devices tab (in the bottom-left part of the main window).
+After that, you should see your audio device in the Devices tab (in the bottom of the tab).

 AudioReaction04 AudioReaction04

 The next few steps are very simple.
-First, you should select the variable you want to be audio reactive.
-This can range from the opacity of a layer, its size or position, the strength of a modifier, to more complicated variables like the position or speed of playback of an animation or video.
-Those can virtually be any animatable variable in Smode.
+First, you should select the variable you want to be audio reactive, this can be any animatable parameter in Smode.

-In this topic, we will chose the height of a simple uniform layer we just created.
+In the example below, we will chose the logo size of a Test Pattern we just created :

 AudioReaction05 AudioReaction05